Superconducting quantum computing

 As of May 2016, up to 9 fully controllable qubits are demonstrated in the 1D array, and up to 16 in 2D architecture.
 In October 2019, the Martinis group, partnered with Google, published an article demonstrating novel quantum supremacy, using a chip composed of 53 superconducting qubits.
-More than 2,000 superconducting qubits are in a commercial product by D-Wave Systems.
-However, these qubits implement quantum annealing as opposed to a universal model of quantum computation.

 Background

 Classical computation models rely on physical implementations consistent with the laws of classical mechanics.
 Classical descriptions are accurate only for specific systems consisting of a relatively large number of atoms.
 A more general description of nature is given by quantum mechanics.
-Quantum computation studies quantum phenomena applications beyond the scope of classical approximation for the purpose of informing artificial intelligence processing and communication.
+Quantum computation studies quantum phenomena applications beyond the scope of classical approximation, with the purpose of performing quantum information processing and communication.
 Various models of quantum computation exist, but the most popular models incorporate concepts of qubits and quantum gates (or gate-based superconducting quantum computing).

-Superconductors are implemented due to the fact that at low temperatures they have almost infinite conductivity and almost zero resistance.
-Each qubit is built using semiconductor circuits with an LC circuit, a capacitor and an inductor.
+Superconductors are implemented due to the fact that at low temperatures they have infinite conductivity and zero resistance.
+Each qubit is built using semiconductor circuits with an LC circuit: a capacitor and an inductor.